temporalio/edu-102-typescript-code/exercises/debug-activity/README.md

 since the next part of this exercise will ask you to determine what it does by using the Web UI to interpret the Event History.

-1. Change to the `exercises/debug-activity/practice` directory
-2. Start a Worker by running `npm start`
+1. Start a Worker by running `npm start`
-3. In another terminal window, run the above command to start another Worker.
+2. In another terminal window, run `npm start` to start another Worker.
-4. In another terminal window, run `npm run workflow` to start the Workflow
+3. In another terminal window, run `npm run workflow` to start the Workflow

 ## Part B: Interpret Workflow Execution by Using the Web UI